top of page

 Photo by Esther Wechsler / Unsplash

 2020 has been a year of reckoning on multiple levels - a much needed wake up call for humanity.
 The past 12 months have finally cracked open our awareness to the problems that have been silently brewing under the surface for decades.
-So it is in this epic year that we, as humans, have been woke to all the harm that we have inflicted upon one another, ourselves, and the planet at large.
-For this, I am incredibly grateful.

 It is only once we truly see the issues that we can actually act upon them.